grimpunch/SimpleShmup/README.md

 ### Todos

  - Design more bullet types and create pools for them.
- - Add more code comments.
  - Specify Level walkthroughs and finalise design to lock in spec.
- - Create more issues to illustrate the project direction for readers.
+ - Complete Level  1 for alpha version milestone